Dustin Hodge

 Dustin Hodge is an American television writer and producer.
 He is the founder of Hodge Productions, a Colorado media company.
 He is known for working on a variety of nonfiction content.
-His most notable works are as the showrunner for Little Britches Rodeo (TV series) and a producer for The Tight Rope podcast.
+His most notable works are as the showrunner for Little Britches Rodeo and a producer for The Tight Rope podcast.
 His work primarily focuses on under-served and under-represented communities and issues: the convergence of cultural and ethnic borders on indigenous peoples, the sustainability and resilience of impoverished areas, and the struggles of first-generation students.

 Personal life

 Hodge was born in Stephenville, Texas and graduated high school from Dublin, Texas.
 Hodge graduated summa cum laude from Arizona State University in Communications and has an MFA in Creative Nonfiction from Goucher College.
 Hodge is married to Donna Hodge, Ph.D.